prcutler/stoneopen/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V2.1.7 - 08.12.2015 =
+* Changed: "Flush image cache" now removes images from the database w/o a gallery
+* Changed: "Show Meta" popup: parse date_format through date_i18n()
+* Changed: Made Add Gallery/Images notifications a link to the gallery
+* Changed: No longer cache displayed galleries as transients
+* Changed: Updated widgets to use PHP5 parent::__construct() over $this->WP_Widget()
+* Fixed:   C_NextGen_Metadata->get_EXIF() was bugged with imagebrowser-exif template
+* Fixed:   Cornerstone/X compatibility
+* Fixed:   Recovering images was 'generating' from backup instead of copying
+* Fixed:   Setting post thumbnail more than once on a page/post
+* Fixed:   Permanently hide display types from ATP without an active POPE module

+= V2.1.2 - 07.20.2015 =
+* NEW:     Ability to import from Media Library
+* NEW:     Added filter 'ngg_datamapper_table_name'
+* NEW:     Added filter `ngg_legacy_template_directories` for legacy template locator (thanks Ross McKay)
+* NEW:     Pagination available onManage Images page
+* NEW:     Added filter ngg_manage_images_items_per_page_array to control pagination options
+* NEW:     Added filters 'ngg_load_frontend_logic' and 'ngg_get_modules_to_load'
+* NEW:     Added filter 'ngg_add_page_shortcode' to control Manage Galleries > 'Create new page' content
+* NEW:     Added filter 'ngg_manage_albums_items_order'
+* Changed: Removed PHP4 support
+* Fixed:   Ability to set NextGEN Image as Featured Image
+* Fixed:   Don't use resource manager in download requests for WP Photo Shelter
+* Fixed:   Updated custom jQuery-UI styling to resemble WordPress postbox styling
+* Fixed:   Styled plupload buttons to resemble WordPress buttons
+* Fixed:   Removed 'fixed' class from manage galleries table.
+Allows columns to adjust to content
+* Fixed:   Removed note about flash support and fixed typoe (thanks Rene Wolf)
+* Fixed:   Fixed typo in nggallery.po
+* Fixed:   Cache results of lookup_columns() to avoid multiple identical queries; thanks go to Alex Bradaric
+* Fixed:   Better WP-CPI detection
+* Fixed:   Removed unnecessary calls to parent::initialize()
+* Fixed:   Adjusted album-compact template to always include p.ngg-album-gallery-image-counter
+* Fixed:   Replaced empty gallery rendering in is_feed() with a link
+* Fixed:   Removed default settings for imagerotator, which is no longer supported
+* Fixed:   Optimizated scanning of images when importing a gallery
+* Fixed:   When a gallery is deleted, ensure that DB and filesystem are purged
+* Fixed:   Removed Insert Gallery Window box shadow
+* Fixed:   Ensure that file_exists() calls are prefixed with @

 = V2.1.0 - 05.18.2015 =
 * NEW:     Album breadcrumbs and pagination
 * NEW:     Ability to override builtin MVC templates